 All Greek organizations were founded on a "strong tradition of high academic standards."
 First and foremost, students at William & Mary are here to be students, and the Greek community both acknowledges, respects, and works towards furthering it's members academic success.
 There are numerous resources both within individual chapters and through the councils to encourage and support academic achievement.
 Some programs here at William & Mary within the Greek community, include but are not limited to, study incentives, mentor programs, study hall hours, and furthering rapport with the College's professors.

 The William & Mary community is dedicated to service and this love for others overflows to, from, and within the Greek community.
 Individually, every chapter has a philanthropy that they sponsor, including the Make-A-Wish Foundation, Camp Fantastic, St. Jude Children's Research Hospital, Court Appointed Special Advocates, and Service for Sight.
 Many chapters also support local organizations.
-Each chapter holds various philanthropy events throughout the year, such as KD Campus Golf, Kappasta, Phi Mu Fondue, and Alpha Chi Olympics.
+Each chapter holds various philanthropy events throughout the year, such as KD Campus Golf, Kappa Kourtside, Pi Burger Phry and Alpha Chi Olympics.

 Annually, the Panhellenic and Inter-Fraternity Councils co-sponsor the Arc Carnival.
-The Arc is the Association of Retarded Citizens, and each Arc client is paired with a Greek buddy to hang out with at the carnival, which is an afternoon full of fun, games, dancing, and food!
-In the Fall of 2007 the Greek community finally adopted the ARC as its official all-Greek philanthropy, after an 8 year relationship with the organization.
-The partnership was kicked-off with a 5k raising $500 for the ARC.
-Additionally, Greek members will be doing monthly activities with ARC clients.
+The Arc serves clients with intellectual disabilities, and each Arc client is paired with a Greek buddy to hang out with at the carnival, which is an afternoon full of fun, games, dancing, and food!
+In the Fall of 2007 the Greek community finally adopted the Arc as its official all-Greek philanthropy, after an 8 year relationship with the organization.
+The partnership was kicked-off with a 5k raising $500 for the Arc.
+Additionally, Greek members will be doing monthly activities with Arc clients.

 Albert Einstein said that, "only a life lived for others is a life worthwhile."
 Amid the rigorous academics of William & Mary and adjustment to the "real world," Greeks still find time to lend a hand to those in need.
 The Greek community echoes Einstein through commitment of its members to give of themselves freely and sincerely for others and each other.